Team MTF-Running for Research Spotlight: Jodi Newman

 This path began when my college roommate actually went online and signed me up for classes at the Denver School of Massage Therapy (DSMT).
 The school called me back 10 minutes later asked me why I wanted to become a massage therapist.
 I did not have an immediate answer and made an appointment to visit the school the following week.
 My interests up to that point had been a journey in traditional college exploring several different majors: kinesiology, dance, journalism, case management, coaching, and speech communication all of which came after completing a MedPrep class for physical therapy.
 It was not until DSMT that I finally found my passion and what I honestly wanted to do with my life.

-Tell me what led you on the path to become a runner?
+What led you to become a runner?

 Although I have been active and involved in sports my entire life, I was not a runner.
 In 2009 a fellow MT asked me to be her buddy for her first triathlon and mine.
 I trained for seven months to avoid being in agony on the day of the race.
 However, six months after I started my training, I struggled to complete a 5k.
 To my thinking, anyone who wanted to consider themselves as healthy should be able to run at least three miles.
 How could I counsel my clients to be healthy if I was not going to follow my own advice?
 Therefore, 2010 became my year of great change.
 I became a runner.
 It was a time to clear my head, to plan, to think, to relax – to be me!
 My children recognized changes in me as I began to run and continue to support me.